LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 -rwxr-xr-x  1 riley  staff   1.8M Jul 16 11:50 2014-02-01_JA-art .tsv
 -rwxr-xr-x  1 riley  staff   1.4M Jul 16 11:50 2014-02-02_JA-britain.tsv
 -rwxr-xr-x  1 riley  staff   598K Jul 16 11:50 829-0.txt
+-rwxr-xr-x  1 riley  staff   598K Jul 16 11:50 33504-0.txt
 -rwxr-xr-x  1 riley  staff    13B Jul 16 11:50 gallic.txt
 ~~~
 {: .output}

-The file we are interested in is `829-0.txt`, which corresponds to eBook #829 on Project Gutenberg and is the book *Gulliver's Travels*.
-We can read the text on the command line by using the `cat` command.
+The files `829-0.txt` and `33504-0.txt` holds the content of book #829
+and #33504 on Project Gutenberg.
+But we've forgot *which* books, so
+we try the `cat` command to read the text of the first file:

 ~~~
 $ cat 829-0.txt
 ~~~
 {: .bash}

-The terminal window erupts and *Gulliver's Travels* cascades by: this is what is known as printing to the shell.
+The terminal window erupts and the whole book cascades by (it is printed to
-And it is great, in theory, but we can't really make any sense of that amount of text.
+your terminal).
+Great, but we can't really make any sense of that amount of text.

 > ## Canceling Commands
 > To cancel this print of `829-0.txt`, or indeed any ongoing processes in the Unix shell, hit `Ctrl+C`